Skip to content

 #What to Do When You Tap “This Wasn’t Me”

 Tapping “This wasn’t me” inside the app starts Meta’s automated lockdown flow.
-We walked the steps on iOS 18.4: going from tap to a fresh password took only a minute or two.
+On iOS 18.4, the whole sequence takes a minute or two.

 1. Confirm the device list: Instagram shows the device, approximate city, and time.
 Pick “This wasn’t me” only if none of these match you.